paulmfoster/nremadd/README.md

 date: 2025-04-16
 ---

-# NRemind
+# NRemAdd

-NRemind is a newt-based front end for adding simple events to `remind(1)`.
+NRemadd is a newt-based front end for adding simple events to `remind(1)`.
 If you want to add oddly repeating events, or events which depend on phases of the moon or something, this program will not work.
 It asks for a date and a number of days in advance to warn you about the event (may be 0).